|2024||29 Mar||Fri||Good Friday *|

 Some French Easter traditions that are centered around food include the following:

 - A children’s Easter egg hunt on Easter Morning.
 The eggs, however, are normally chocolate instead of hard-boiled.
 The eggs in egg hunts are typically small and plain, but those in the shops of French chocolatiers are large and exquisitely ornate.

 - Other traditional fare at French chocolate shops on Easter Sunday include bunnies and “flying bells” meant to symbolize Christ’s ascent to Heaven.
 These candies are veritable works of art, though soon devoured, and French people crowd around the chocolatier’s window to admire them.
 These pieces of chocolate art are traditionally given away to friends and family as Easter gifts.

 - A multi-course, Easter Sunday meal with wine, cheese, and delicious desserts.
 Lamb is traditionally the main course, often a saucy or herb-rubbed rack of lamb.
 Ham is also a common main dish, but Turkey is reserved for Christmas.
 A short, mid-meal break with everyone seated and drinking wine and eating cheese is also typical.
 The desert is normally some form of chocolate.
-Onion soup, lots of bread, and hot cross buns are also almost always included.
+Onion soup and lots of bread are also almost always included.

 - Chocolate fish, along with eggs and rabbits, are “very French.”
-Stores will be stocked full of chocolate fish from April 1st up till Easter Sunday, even though fish have nothing to do with Easter.
+Stores will be stocked full of chocolate fish from April 1st up till Easter Sunday.
 Children even stick paper fish on adults’ backs on April Fool’s Day and run away shouting triumphantly, “Poisson d’Avril!,” meaning “April Fish!”